-There’s no lottery for getting permits, it’s first come, first serve, but you have to be quick about it!
-Permits are available four months in advance.
+There’s no lottery for getting permits, it’s first come, first serve for online reservations, but you have to be quick about it!
+Permits are available 4 months in advance.
 So if you want to take a trip in May, you need to get your permit in Feb.

-Permits become available on the 1st of the month at 12pm Mountain Time.
+Reservations are accepted at 12:00 noon (Mountain Time) on the 1st of each month for a permit during the third month ahead.
 You need to be online, sitting ready and waiting for the next month to open if you want to have a chance of getting a permit.
 Refresh the page until the month becomes available.
-For me, the calendar wasn’t available exactly at noon, it came online 2mins after.

 - $5.00 per person per day

 - $5.00 per dog per day

 Given how quickly the permits go, in order to get the dates you want, there are a few time-saving tips I noticed which will allow you to fill out the form faster and thus increase your chances of getting your requested dates:

 Pro Tip #1: Get familiar with the form before applying.
 Before the 1st when there will be a mad dash to get a permit, visit the calendar and click on one of the available dates to see what field will be required when filling out the form to make sure you have all of the information you need ready when the time comes.

 Pro Tip #2: Create a Recreation.gov account ahead of time (if you don’t have one already).
 Log into your account before getting ready to apply for the permit.
 If you’re logged in, some of your information will automatically be filled out on the permit application form, which will save you some time.

 Pro Tip #3: Pre-save your credit card rather than trying to enter all of those numbers correctly when you’re moving as fast as you can.